Why the seat you pick on a plane impacts your carbon emissions - NewsBreak

 Basically, when you’re packed like a sardine into a basic economy seat on a budget airline, you’re taking up less room, and the airline can fit more people on board.
 One of the only good things about flying like that is you have a smaller carbon footprint.

-Some routes on Google Flights may not have estimates because of a lack of data on certain aircrafts or other missing information, the company said.Hundreds of migrating songbirds crash into NYC skyscrapers
+Some routes on Google Flights may not have estimates because of a lack of data on certain aircrafts or other missing information, the company said.The original ‘clown farmer,’ Robin ‘Chester’ Hockers grows a bumper crop of memories

 Right now, Google’s estimates don’t take into account what direction the plane is heading — a potentially significant factor if flying into or with the jet stream.
 They also don’t consider whether or not the flight is using biofuels or other alternatives.